OLEKSII-DROZDIUK/partner_CRM/README.md

 #Partner CRM

 **Need:
-Angular CLI: 10.0.0
+Angular CLI: 10.0.0+
-Node: 12.18.1.
+Node: 12 +
 PostgreSQL  13**

 QUICK START in local machine
 -----------
 1) In main folder run command "npm install" , they download concurrently pakage in main folder and run "install script" in two folder ./backend and ./front end.
 This may take some time - see the console.
 2) When all dependencies are installed run "npm run start" in main folder, you run backend server and up Angular app.
+3) If nestjs is successfully launched, superadmin is created in the Users table, you can see detailed information about the login and password in the console. *The user is only created when the table is empty.*

-PS:  If you get errors when running commands, run the install and run commands manually
+*PS: If you get errors when running commands, run the install and run commands manually*

 ### Package in front(Angular):
 ```